 What Are the Common Issues with Windows and Hatches Found by a Marine Surveyor in 33448?

 One of the most frequent issues that we come across is leaks around windows and hatches.
 This can be due to improper installation, deteriorating seals, or simply wear and tear over time.
 If left unattended, these leaks can lead to water damage, mold growth, and even structural issues.
-Our marine surveyors in 33448 always make sure to thoroughly inspect windows and hatches for any signs of leakage.
+Our marine surveyor 33448 always makes sure to thoroughly inspect windows and hatches for any signs of leakage.

 Another common problem we see is cracked or damaged glass in windows.
 This can happen as a result of impact, age, or stress from the surrounding structure.
 Not only does damaged glass compromise the aesthetics of the boat, but it also poses a safety risk.
 Our team at Suncoast Marine Surveying always checks for any cracks or chips in the glass and recommends repairs or replacements as needed.